 Finally a follow-on to the last question, any classic Sci-Fi material (book, film, artist) you could recommend think reader’s might not know of or have overlooked?

 Some time ago i watched two short movies by Saul Bass and Elaine Bass called Phase IV and Quest, amazing and visually very strong films.

 Many thanks Kilian!

-Finally Kilian has very kindly took his own visual spin to our Sci-Fi-O-Rama logo! here it is, with the artist at work!
+Finally, Kilian has very kindly taken his own visual spin on our Sci-Fi-O-Rama logo! here it is, with the artist at work!